stavik31/New_York_Citibike-Demand-Forecasting/README.md

 # New York Citibike Demand Forecasting

-Please refer to the jupyter notebook for specifics!!
+Please refer to informatics_capstone_projectFinal_SatvikReddyKonda.ipynb for specifics!!